Civic Leadership Program

 Together we will investigate the role of college students and higher education in community change.
 In what forms have campuses engaged with the processes of community change?
 What are the opportunities and limitations of community engagement on college campuses?
 You will select and complete a community-engaged project focused on a particular social issue or community organization as part of the course.

-After completing the Spring-Summer-Fall cycle, as upperclassmen in the Civic Leadership Program you will:
+After completing the Spring-Summer-Fall cycle, upperclass students in the Civic Leadership Program will:

 - Engage in sustained community partnerships developed either independently or through existing W&M programs and student organizations (such as Branch Out Alternative Breaks, CKI, Williamsburg Engagement, etc.)

-- Serve in leadership and advisory roles for The Office of Community Engagement including serving on grant and award review committees, leading student service teams for one-day or weekly programs, represent OCE at campus and community events, etc.
+- Serve in leadership and advisory roles for the Office of Community Engagement including serving on grant and award review committees, leading student service teams for one-day or weekly programs, representing OCE at campus and community events, etc.